Background.jpg

 Balanced veneers, centered hearts, clean glue lines.

-Stability is as important as anything for instruments that share our goals for this one.
+Long term stability is as important as anything for instruments that share our goals for this one.
 All of this lumber was originally milled at least 5 years ago.
 After it was selected from the shelf it was rough-milled to about 125% of its finished dimensions, then stickered and shelved for a few months before working it to final dimensions.
-All lumber that is not 1/4 sawn is milled so it’s hearts are centered, and the orientation of those hearts is used to stabilized the workpiece.
+All flat sawn cuts are milled so their hearts are centered, and the orientation of those hearts is controlled to stabilized the workpiece.